ssmall41/FF5-Coalition/README.md

 charity event are not restricted to a single run.
 In fact, many participants make several runs.
 Although some settings can be tweaked, jobs are always assigned randomly, meaning each run is extremely likely to offer a unique combination of jobs.

-However, not all combinations of jobs are completely unique in terms of play style.
+However, not all combinations of jobs are completely different in terms of play style.
 For example, Knight / Berserker / Ranger / Dragoon will have a similar play style to Knight / Mystic Knight / Ninja / Samurai; both parties are oriented towards physical attacks.
 Some jobs are known to be “broken”, which means any party that includes them will be played similarly.
 For example, a winnable strategy for a party with a Summoner is for each character to learn the !Summon ability and rely on that for almost every situation, with the other three jobs having much less importance.
 Not much skill is required of